 - If the person who died had no spouse or children, that person’s parent may properly file a wrongful death case.

 Helping community members is important to us.
-As a good wrongful death lawyer Brookhaven GA residents trust, we explain during the first consultation that there are two types of damages a family can bring:
+As a good wrongful death lawyer Atlanta GA residents trust, we explain during the first consultation that there are two types of damages a family can bring.

 The purpose of a wrongful death case is to recover “the full value of the life” of the person who died.
 O.C.G.A. § 51-4- 2.
 The “full value” of a life has two parts.
 First, there is an economic part.
 Basically, that means that the jury can evaluate how much money the person would have earned throughout his or her life.
 Second—and more importantly—there is an intangible part.